 But also, there are people from places like France or Switzerland who will visit and decide to live here because they love it!

-And on top of that, the food scene here is great, and it keeps on getting better every year!
+And on top of that, the food scene here is great, and it keeps getting better every year!

-Now with that said, here are the top foods to look out for in Queretaro:
+Here are the top foods to look out for in Queretaro:

 - Gorditas de Migajas: This is a special gordita that has pork rind crumbs.

 - Buñuelos: I had this in my last trip to Mexico and I can’t believe I didn’t have it sooner!
 It’s essentially deep fried dough that’s made to be flat and comes out flaky and bubbly after being fried.
 Then you top it with a delicious sugary syrup.
 The ones we had on the street had syrup made with passion fruit and other ingredients.
-It’s incredible!
+It was incredible!

 - Pambazos Queretanos: Also had this one on the street!
-The bread of the sandwich is dipped in a tasty red sauce, grilled, and then stuffed with ingredients like meat, potatoes, and even cream cheese (or at least the one I had was).
+The bread of the sandwich is dipped in a red sauce, grilled, and then stuffed with ingredients like meat, potatoes, and even cream cheese (or at least the one I had was).
 I so recommend it!

 - Tacos de Canasta: I has this SO many times in Queretaro.
 They’re corn tortillas which have a red sauce on them, stuffed with things like potatoes and chorizo, beef, eggs, or other ingredients, then put in a hot basket, making them a bit steamed.
-So tender and delicious!

 - Street Tacos: I know you can get street tacos around a lot of parts of Mexico, but I am very partial to Queretaro’s.
 You can see and smell them all around the city and the meat is always so delicious and tender.
-It was one of the funnest things to get!

 - Enchiladas Queretanas: A local tasty enchilada stuffed with chicken and covered in a red sauce.
 It’s can also be served with cheese, stewed potatoes, and other veggies.